twbs/bootstrap/README.md

 ### Documentation for previous releases

-You can find all our previous releases docs on <https://v5.getbootstrap.com/docs/versions/>.
+You can find all our previous releases documentations on <https://v5.getbootstrap.com/docs/versions/>.

 [Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.